LightOmegaDark/ASB-river/README.md

 A [quick start guide](https://github.com/LandSandBoat/server/wiki/Quick-Start-Guide), the [frequently asked questions](https://github.com/LandSandBoat/server/wiki/Frequently-Asked-Questions), and a table of "[what works](https://github.com/LandSandBoat/server/wikis/What-Works)" are all available on [LSB's wiki](https://github.com/LandSandBoat/server/wiki).

+Optionally, you can run your server in Docker by following the guide at [docker.md](docker.md).

 ## Interacting with AirSkyBoat

 ### Crashes, bugs, obvious gameplay issues etc